 Required fields in action

-Required fields show in your template and checklists with a small red asterisk to the right-hand side.
+Required fields show in your template and checklists with a small red asterisk to the right-hand side of their label.

 Run a checklist to see your required fields in action.

-If you try to complete a task without first completing all required fields, you will see a warning message appear at the top of your screen, as shown above.
+If you try to complete a task without first completing all required fields, you will see a warning message appear at the top of your screen and the task will remain unchecked, as shown above.

 The task containing the missed required fields, and the fields themselves, will be highlighted in red so that you can easily see what needs to be done.